jcqlng/jcqlng/README.md

 Here is a little bit about me and what I do:

-- 🔭 I’m currently working on on a gorup project called Pet Paw-tners which helps you find a pet sitter and help those who pet sit for a living find their "match" based a survey taken.
+- 🔭 I’m currently working on on a group project called Pet Paw-tners which helps you find a pet sitter and help those who pet sit for a living find their "match" based a survey taken.

 - 🌱 I’m currently learning full stack web development.
 So far I learned briefly about HTML, CSS, JS, Node, MySQL, and API's.